animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 <div class="paragraph">

-In {sdg-name}'s XML schema (also called the {sdg-acronym} XML namespace), `index` bean declarations are not bound to a Region, unlike {data-store-name}'s native `cache.xml`.
+In Spring Data for GemFire's XML schema (also called the {sdg-acronym} XML namespace), `index` bean declarations are not bound to a Region, unlike GemFire's native `cache.xml`.
 Rather, they are top-level elements similar to `<gfe:cache>` element.
-This lets you declare any number of indexes on any Region, whether they were just created or already exist — a significant improvement over {data-store-name}'s native `cache.xml` format.
+This lets you declare any number of indexes on any Region, whether they were just created or already exist — a significant improvement over GemFire's native `cache.xml` format.

 </div>